Tuition and Fees: 2023-24 Academic Year

 When do I have to pay my tuition?

-- Monthly Installments—patrons will make eleven monthly installment payments from April 2022 through February 2023, each installment due by the 5th of each month.
+- Monthly Installments—patrons will make twelve monthly installment payments from March 2023 through February 2024, each installment due by the 5th of each month.

 How do I pay my tuition?